isomorphic-software/smartclient-docs/classes/DynamicForm.md

 **Flags**: IRW

 ---
+## Attr: DynamicForm.timeFormatter

+### Description
+Default [TimeDisplayFormat](../reference.md#type-timedisplayformat) for [type:"time"](FormItem.md#attr-formitemtype) field values displayed in this form.

+Note that if specified, [FormItem.dateFormatter](FormItem.md#attr-formitemdateformatter) and [FormItem.timeFormatter](FormItem.md#attr-formitemtimeformatter) take precedence over the format specified at the component level.

+If no explicit formatter is specified at the field or component level, time values will be formatted according to the system-wide [normal time display format](Time.md#classmethod-timesetnormaldisplayformat). specified field type.

+**Flags**: IRW

+---
 ## Attr: DynamicForm.implicitCriteria

 ### Description
-Criteria that are never shown to or edited by the user and are cumulative with any criteria provided via [DataBoundComponent.initialCriteria](DataBoundComponent.md#attr-databoundcomponentinitialcriteria) and related methods.
+Criteria that are never shown to or edited by the user and are cumulative with any criteria provided via [DataBoundComponent.initialCriteria](DataBoundComponent.md#attr-databoundcomponentinitialcriteria) and related methods

-This property supports [dynamicCriteria](../kb_topics/dynamicCriteria.md#kb-topic-dynamiccriteria) - use [Criterion.valuePath](Criterion.md#attr-criterionvaluepath) to refer to values in the [Canvas.ruleScope](Canvas.md#attr-canvasrulescope).
+**Flags**: IRW

+---
+## Attr: DynamicForm.showImageAsURL

+### Description
+For fields of [type:"image"](../reference_2.md#type-formitemtype), if the field is non editable, and being displayed with [readOnlyDisplay:"static"](FormItem.md#attr-formitemreadonlydisplay), should the value (URL) be displayed as text, or should an image be rendered?

+May be overridden for individual items via [FormItem.showImageAsURL](FormItem.md#attr-formitemshowimageasurl).

+**Flags**: IRW

+---
+## Attr: DynamicForm.requiredRightTitleSuffix

+### Description
+The string appended to the title of every required item in this form if [DynamicForm.hiliteRequiredFields](#attr-dynamicformhiliterequiredfields) is true and the [TitleOrientation](../reference.md#type-titleorientation) property is set to "right".

+### Groups

+- formTitles

 **Flags**: IRW